-Edward J. Fox, M.D.Professor of Orthopaedics and Rehabilitation and Medicine
+Edward Joseph Fox, M.D.Professor of Orthopaedics and Rehabilitation and Medicine

 30 Hope Drive, Building B, Suite 2400